briggstwitchell/git-workshop/basic-commands/git-init.md

 ```powershell
 dir -Force
 ```

-There it is!
-Our git repository is being maintained in the .git folder.
+---

 > ```bash
 > aristotle@aristotle:~/ws-playground$ ls -a
 > .  ..  .git
 > ```
 {: .terminal }

+There it is!
+Our git repository is being maintained in the .git folder.

 ---
-> .git is a **hidden** folder, so it won't always show up in your file system.
-Git knows it is there and will use it to track anything that we tell it to.
+> .git is a **hidden** folder, so it won't show up in your file system unless you reveal hidden files.
+We won't be modifying the folder anyway, but it's good to know it is there.
->
-> Since our repository was started in this directory, git will track any files we tell it about in this directory or any subdirectories we create.
 {: .note}

+Since our repository was started in this directory, git will track any files we tell it about in this directory or any subdirectories we create.

+Aside from listing the directory contents, there are some other ways we can find out what is going on with our git repository...